h0mbre/h0mbre.github.io/_posts/2019-09-29-Learn-C-By-Creating-A-Rootkit.md

 We have hooked all `write()` calls system wide and have isolated `syslog` writing to the `/var/log/auth.log` file to log failed SSH attempts.
 We use a trigger word as our username, which tells the hooked command to either spawn a bind or reverse shell over either IPv4 or IPv6.
 We have a lot of options for our backdoor now.

-## Hiding From `netstat`
+## Hiding From `netstat` (and `lsof` ??)
 Now that we have a functioning backdoor, it's time to hide those connections from `netstat`.
 We've picked a high port for our shell functions so that the host is always using local port `65065` for our connections.
 This is a pretty random port to use so we will avoid a lot of false positives hopefully.

 To understand how to hide from these utilities, we first have to understand what syscalls they're making when they're run.
-Let's open up a listener on `65065` and run `netstat` and `lsof` with `strace` to see what's going on under the hood.
-We'll do `netstat` first:
+Let's open up a listener on `65065` and run `netstat` with `strace` to see what's going on under the hood:
 ```tokyo:~/LearningC/ # strace netstat -ano | grep -v unix
 execve("/usr/bin/netstat", ["netstat", "-ano"], 0xbfd0de64 /* 47 vars */) = 0
 -----snip-----